 What To Do About It: A broken vessel on the face can be treated by applying apple cider vinegar to the area, Dr. Jaliman says.
 “The apple cider vinegar will help reduce the appearance of the spider veins by lessening the redness,” she says.

 “There is also an injection-based therapy called sclerotherapy, which will help spider veins go away within a week or two,” Dr. Jaliman says.
-The treatment, which costs about $300 USD or more, utilizes a very fine needle to inject a solution into the vein, causing it to swell and close off.
+The treatment, which costs about $300 or more, utilises a very fine needle to inject a solution into the vein, causing it to swell and close off.
 The body then absorbs the vein, as blood is safely redirected to other veins.
 Dr. Jaliman says that people tend to see results after one treatment, though some might need subsequent treatments before the vein in question disappears completely.

 What It Looks Like: A mole that has become red or begins to bleed.